software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 21
 >
-> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create create a GitHub release for the project.
+> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.

 ## Peer review